decentralized-identity/did-spec-extensions/parameters/transform-keys.md

 ## Syntax

 The parameter name is `transformKeys`.
-Possibles values are the names of any verification method type (see [DID Spec Registries](https://w3c.github.io/did-spec-registries/#verification-method-types) for a list), as well as the special values `jwk` and `jwks`.
+Possibles values are any verification method type (see [DID Spec Registries](https://w3c.github.io/did-spec-registries/#verification-method-types) for a list), as well as the special values `jwk` and `jwks`.

 ## Definition